therealtrex/GCP-GDIMacGyver/content/Lab2_dataflow/lab_2_dataflow.en.md

 > For this lab a subscription of `splunk-dataflow-dl-topic_sub` will automatically be created.
 You can view this in the Google Console under Pub/Sub subscriptions.
 > This will be required later on in the lab.

-- Before moving on `Note down the Subscription Name` for later use.
-Format should be: projects/<your-project-id>/subscription/splunk-dataflow-sub
+Before moving on you will noticed the two subscriptions which now exist after creating our two topics.
+See example image below.

 ![image_tag](/static/Lab2_dataflow/image49.png)